-The subject is rectangular in shape with frontage along the north side of East Saint Paul Avenue.
+The subject is rectangular in shape with frontage along the south side of Ann Street, the west side of Madison Street and the north side of West Saint Paul Avenue.

 Topography and Drainage

 The subject site topography is generally level and at grade.
 Drainage follows the natural flow of the site.